Annual Education Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2011-2012 educational progress for Bedford Junior High.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2011-2012 educational progress for Jackman Road Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, Adequate Yearly Progress (AYP) and teacher quality.
 If you have any questions about the AER, please contact the school for assistance.

-The AER is available for you to review electronically by visiting this web site or you may review a copy from the principal’s office at your child’s school.
+The AER is available for you to review electronically by visiting this web site or you may review a copy from the principal’s office at our school.

-For 2011-2012, Bedford Junior High made Adequate Yearly Progress (AYP) in English language arts and mathematics.
+For 2011-2012, Jackman Road Elementary made Adequate Yearly Progress (AYP) in English language arts and mathematics.
 While we are pleased to have reached this important goal, we are continuously working to improve.
 We appreciate the continued support of parents, staff and our community in this effort.

 State law requires that we also report the following additional information.